 Program structure is concerned with the organization of programs into files, namespaces, and packages.
 A program is composed of zero or more files (type FILE), each of which contains one or more namespace blocks (type NAMESPACE_BLOCK).
 Namespace blocks contain type and method declarations (type TYPE_DECL and METHOD).
 Abstract syntax tree (AST) edges must exist from files to namespace blocks.
 Structural elements below namespace blocks are not connected to their AST parents by an edge.
 Instead the AST_PARENT_TYPE and AST_PARENT_FULL_NAME properties are used to inform the backend about the AST relation of methods (type METHOD) and type declarations (type TYPE_DECL) to their parents.
 The property FULL_NAME thereby must be a unique identifier for the three node types METHOD, TYPE_DECL and NAMESPACE_BLOCK.
 This figure shows how a Java class definition is represented in a CPG.

 The concept of namespace blocks correspond to the equivalent concepts in the C++ programming language, where namespace blocks are used to place declarations into a namespace.
 Other languages, e.g., Java or Python, do not provide the same type of namespace blocks.
 However, they allow package declarations at the start of source files that serve the purpose of placing all remaining declarations of the source file into a namespace.
 Package declarations are translated into corresponding namespace blocks for these languages.
 So the name of a namespace block is the complete namespace of all the elements within the block and the full name of a namespace block is a unique identifier for a specific block.
-E.g. for Java it would be enough to prefix the file name to the namespace because there is only one namespace describing package statement per file.
+For Java, it is enough to prefix the file name to the namespace because there is only one namespace describing package statement per file.

 Node types: TYPE_DECL, TYPE_PARAMETER, MEMBER, TYPE, TYPE_ARGUMENT